 To publish a facsimile (image) of any material in the collection of The Bancroft Library you will need to submit a formal request through Aeon.
 The Bancroft Library requires that all images used in publication be derived from a high resolution preservation master tiff files.
 A high resolution image file can be obtained through duplication services and is a requirement of obtaining permission to publish any reproduction of collection material.

-If the University of California Regents own copyright to an image that you have sourced from another institution the above policy can be waived.
+If the University of California Regents own copyright to an image that you have sourced from another institution the above policy regarding duplication can be waived.
 Please see the Copyright Permission box below for more information.

 Instructions for how to submit a request for publication can be found under the How to Order tab.